These animal dads are worth celebrating

 Emperor penguins would win Father of the Year honors in the animal kingdom, taking full responsibility for keeping their eggs – laid one at a time by the females – warm by standing with it balanced on their feet and protecting it with their feathers, according to National Geographic.
 For more than two months, the emperor dads weather the tough arctic elements, eating nothing for the duration of the incubation period.

 Seahorses, too, are devoted dads.
 Male seahorses are the ones that get pregnant, after the females lay their eggs in the males’ pouches.
-The males then carry the eggs – which can number more than 1,000 – for nearly a month until the offspring are born.
+The males then carry the eggs — which can number as many as 2,000 — for nearly a month until the offspring are born.

 Of course, not all the dads in the animal kingdom play a hands-on role in raising their babies.
 Polar bears, for example, do nothing to help raise their cubs, with the work falling entirely to the females.
 When food is scare, male polar bears have been known to eat their cubs.
 And male lions are a lazy lot, letting the females do all of the hunting to support the pride.
 The male lions mostly lay around and defend their territory, using their fierce appearance to keep predators at bay.

 But Father’s Day is a day to celebrate the devoted dads in our lives.
 And closer to home, we have some remarkable animal dads living in our own communities.
 Here’s a look at the animal dads we should celebrate.

 Red foxes are the fun dads of the animal kingdom, teaching the pups to play and, in turn, passing along important survival skills.
 Both red fox parents play key roles in raising their offspring before they are able to go out on their own in the fall.
 The father in a red fox den also takes responsibility for feeding his mate, so the mother can stay back to feed and keep the babies warm, according to Scientific American.